WrinkleRelease/Composing-In-Markdown/README.md

 ### | 1.1.
 Installing `winget`

-`winget` is a command line package manager for CMD or Powershell, much like `apt-get` for Terminal in Linux.
+`winget` is a command line package manager for CMD or PowerShell, much like `apt-get` for Terminal in Linux.

 This step is optional, but it's a nice tool that  makes some tasks, including application installations, more convenient.